Money in the Bank (2022): Raw

 On the following episode of Raw, Mr. Money in the Bank Theory announced he was granted a rematch against Bobby Lashley for the United States Championship at SummerSlam.
 Theory claimed that in addition to winning back the United States Championship at the event, he would also cash-in his Money in the Bank contract that same night on the Undisputed WWE Universal Champion.
 After a couple of failed attempts to cash-in on the Undisputed WWE Universal Championship, as well as a tease of cashing in on the NXT Championship, Theory finally cashed in the contract on the November 7 episode of Raw, challenging Seth "Freakin" Rollins for the United States Championship, but failed to win the title due to an attack by Lashley.
 This made Theory the first wrestler to use the contract on a non-world championship.

 Bianca Belair and Carmella had a rematch for the Raw Women's Championship on the July 11 episode of Raw.
-The match ended in a countout win for Carmella after Belair was distracted by Becky Lynch outside the ring, but Belair retained.
+The match ended in a count-out win for Carmella after Belair was distracted by Becky Lynch outside the ring, but Belair retained.
 Lynch opened the following Raw to talk about her issues about not getting a rematch against Belair for the Raw Women's Championship, and that whoever was the Raw Women's Champion by the end of the night would defend against Lynch at SummerSlam.
-Afterwards, Lynch and Carmella attacked Belair, with Lynch ending the attack with a Manhandle Slam on Belair.
-The Raw Women's Championship match occurred immediately afterwards with a stipulation that Carmella could win the title by countout, however, Belair pinned Carmella to retain the title, keeping her as the defending champion heading into her match against Lynch at SummerSlam.
+Afterward, Lynch and Carmella attacked Belair, with Lynch ending the attack with a Manhandle Slam on Belair.
+The Raw Women's Championship match occurred immediately afterward with a stipulation that Carmella could win the title by count out, however, Belair pinned Carmella to retain the title, keeping her as the defending champion heading into her match against Lynch at SummerSlam.